dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 The middleware updates:

 * [HttpContext.Connection.RemoteIpAddress](xref:Microsoft.AspNetCore.Http.ConnectionInfo.RemoteIpAddress): Set using the `X-Forwarded-For` header value.
 Additional settings influence how the middleware sets `RemoteIpAddress`.
 For details, see the [Forwarded Headers Middleware options](#forwarded-headers-middleware-options).
+The consumed values are removed from `X-Forwarded-For`, and the old values are persisted in `X-Original-For`.
+The same pattern is applied to the other headers, `Host` and `Proto`.
 * [HttpContext.Request.Scheme](xref:Microsoft.AspNetCore.Http.HttpRequest.Scheme): Set using the [`X-Forwarded-Proto`](https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Forwarded-Proto) header value.
 * [HttpContext.Request.Host](xref:Microsoft.AspNetCore.Http.HttpRequest.Host): Set using the `X-Forwarded-Host` header value.